Robert Creeley Foundation

 The Robert Creeley Foundation was a poetry foundation based in Acton, Massachusetts, dedicated to honoring the legacy of American poet Robert Creeley.
+The Foundation presented the Robert Creeley Award to a nationally recognized poet each year, and it had an active role in promoting poetry and the arts in the local community, particularly via close relationships with the Acton-Boxborough Regional High School and Acton Memorial Library.
 The Foundation ceased operations in 2018.

+The award and foundation stem from a "chance meeting" between Robert Clawson and Robert Creeley in late 2000.

+Robert Creeley participated in selecting the award winners until his death in 2005.

 Robert Creeley Award

 The following are the winners of the Robert Creeley Award: